 Here in Westchester, taking the leap into entrepreneurship doesn’t have to be a scary endeavor.
 Success stories abound all over the county from those who have transformed their ideas into viable businesses and discovered pathways to success.

-For those who want to follow in other entrepreneurs’ footsteps, there are a host of area resources that are available to provide valuable guidance and support.
+For those who want to follow in other entrepreneurs’ footsteps, there are a host of area resources that are available to provide valuable guidance and business support.

 Deborah Novick, director of entrepreneurship and innovation for Westchester County’s Office of Economic Development explains that Launch1000, a fully-remote, self-paced program that is offered by the county, is a great way for locals to evaluate a concept for a business or nonprofit, and then turn it into a reality — and a revenue stream.